-Considered one of the most influential forms of dance, Ballet is recognised across the world for its discipline and beauty.
+Considered one of the most influential forms of dance and recognised across the world for its discipline and beauty.
 A fine art in itself, it also provides the strongest technique base from which to excel in other genres of dance.
 Our Ballet classes focus on posture, placement and artistic quality.
-It is recommended that students in Grade 4 and above also attend our Technique & Anatomy workshops to develop practical knowledge, flexibility and strength while ensuring a safe and progressive dance practice.
-Students working towards Pointe must enrol in two Ballet classes per week from Grade 5 (Bronze Star).
+It is recommended that students in Grade 4 and above attend two Ballet classes per week.
+Strength and Conditioning private lessons are also available on request to develop practical knowledge, flexibility and strength while ensuring a safe and progressive dance practice.
+Students working towards Pointe must attend private lessons for an individual conditioning program and must be enrolled in a minimum of two Ballet classes as well.

 Tap dance is perfect for students who love to make a bit of noise!
 Tap shoes feature metal plates under the balls and heels of the dancer’s feet, which make rhythmic sounds when combined with rapid foot movements.
 Our classes draw inspiration from famous figures such as Fred Astaire and Gene Kelly, but we also know that this form of dance is constantly evolving (think Tap Dogs and Stomp).
 So, we mix it up with both Broadway and Street style to give our Tap students the best of both worlds.

-Jazz has become increasingly popular in recent years, particularly after its exposure on So You Think You Can Dance.
-With African origins, jazz is about musicality, with technical, dynamic choreography executed to strong beats.
+Jazz has become increasingly popular in recent years, particularly after its exposure on TV shows such as So You Think you Can Dance and World of Dance.
+With African origins, Jazz is about musicality, with technical, dynamic choreography executed to strong beats.
 Using popular, age-appropriate music, our Jazz classes are upbeat and full of fun.
 It is recommended that students in Level 4 and above also enrol in a Ballet class to strengthen their technique.
-Alternatively, our Technique & Anatomy class is a great compliment to Jazz and will develop practical knowledge, flexibility and strength while ensuring a safe and progressive dance practice.
+Alternatively, our Strength and Conditioning class is a great compliment to Jazz and will develop practical knowledge, flexibility and strength while ensuring a safe and progressive dance practice.

-More recently established in the dance world than our other styles, Hip Hop has evolved from a broader culture that includes music (rapping and DJing) and street art.
+Hip Hop is a more recently established dance form.
+It evolved from a broader culture that includes music (rapping and DJing) and street art.
 Through the use of current, age-appropriate hip hop music, our routine-based classes feature choreography loaded with energy and enthusiasm.
 Students are invited to bring their own style and interpretation to the movement and for this reason, no uniform is required for these classes.
 Hip Hop has secured its place as this generation’s chosen genre of dance – it is street dance at its best.

-Contemporary dance draws inspiration from a number of dance genres including Ballet, Jazz, Lyrical and Post-Modern.
-It is a bare foot class that allows the dancer to explore their own movement patterns, expression and mind-body connection.
-Our classes feature lots of floor work with use of gravity and breath.
+Contemporary draws inspiration from a number of dance genres including Ballet, Jazz, Lyrical and Post-Modern.
+It is a bare foot class that allows the dancer to develop confidence through improvised movement and creative group activities.
+Our classes have a strong focus on artistic expression and feature lots of floor work with use of freedom and release.
 A great genre for the beginner dancer, Contemporary uses a wide range of movement to an ever-wider range of music.

 Prioritising our students’ well-being has led us to consider other ways in which we can provide support.
-Our Technique and Anatomy class has been established to focus on strength, flexibility and correct alignment.
-Through repetitive movement practice, Pilates and informative discussions, students in this class gain a broader understanding about the mechanics of the body.
-We have seen immense improvement in participants of this class and would like to encourage more seniors to take up this opportunity.
+This class has been established to focus on strength, flexibility and correct alignment.
+Through repetitive movement practice, informative discussions and individual and group training, students in this class gain a broader understanding about the mechanics of their own body.
+This class is of great benefit to all students, but particularly for those in Ballet, Jazz and AcroDance.

-New in 2018, this class is available to students who wish to increase their performance opportunities.
+Performance Group is available to students who wish to increase their performance opportunities.
 These students represent Dance Habit at events and community festivals throughout the year.
-Please note that a costume fee may also apply to enrolments in this class.
-To be eligible, students must be enrolled in a minimum of two other classes, including x1 Ballet and x1 Jazz (Pre-Senior) or three other classes, including x1 Ballet and x1 Jazz (Senior).
+A costume fee may also apply to enrolments in this class.
+To be eligible, Grade 3-6 students must be enrolled in a minimum of two other classes (including one Ballet class).
 Performance Group is for passionate students who desire to take their dancing to the next level.

-Private lessons are available on request for students of all ages.
+Private lessons in all styles are available on request for students of all ages.
 These are useful for students joining technical classes from an older age or enrolling mid-year.
-They are also great for students who desire some one-on-one tuition and an extra challenge!
+They are also great for students who desire some one-on-one tuition or an extra challenge!
 Private lesson fees vary depending on the teacher selected.
-Please enquire at the office or by email for more information.
+Please enquire at the office or by email for more information